Fight Off Asthma Attacks Naturally

 - Coughing, especially during exercise, at night, or when you’re laughing

 Depending on the type of asthma you may be suffering from, other symptoms may include fatigue and excess mucus.
 When these symptoms persist or worsen, they can result in an asthma attack, which could cause very rapid breathing, or can even cause people to stop breathing altogether.
 Coughing uncontrollably is another symptom, as is panic, and trouble talking.
 The muscles of the neck and chest can become severely tight, compounding symptoms.
-An asthma attack can be life threatening — they can range from mild to severe.
+An asthma attack can range from mild to severe, to even life-threatening.
 And while there is no cure for asthma, proper health maintenance can help prevent an attack.

 Different Types of Asthma

 Allergic asthma is triggered by some sort of allergen, whether it be pet dander, mold, pollen, dust, or food-related.
 Since pollen, mold, and dust are major triggers associated with this type of asthma, it tends to coincide with and is related to seasonal allergies.